LLNL/axom/src/axom/klee/docs/sphinx/specifying_shapes.rst

       }
     }

-Caller-provided input variables can also be installed as initial Lua globals before a deck is evaluated.
+Caller-provided primitive values can be installed as initial Lua globals before a deck is evaluated.
 This is useful when an application wants one deck to select between 2D and 3D geometry, dimensions, or operator values at run time:

 .. code-block:: c++

     axom::klee::LuaInputOptions options;
-    options.variables = {
+    options.initialGlobals = {
-      {"dimensions", axom::klee::InputVariableValue {2}},
+      {"dimensions", axom::klee::LuaGlobalValue {2}},
-      {"shape_suffix", axom::klee::InputVariableValue {std::string {"2d"}}}
+      {"shape_suffix", axom::klee::LuaGlobalValue {std::string {"2d"}}}
     };
     auto shapeSet = axom::klee::readShapeSet("shape.lua", options);